NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 ### Memory Optimization & Staged Calculations
 <p align="justify">
-Due to computational RAM limitations during big-data spatial processing, calculations are executed in chronological stages[cite: 22]. [cite_start]Intermediate files are cached and subsequently used as inputs to compile the final outputs.
+Due to computational RAM limitations during big-data spatial processing, calculations are executed in chronological stages.
+Intermediate files are cached and subsequently used as inputs to compile the final outputs.
 </p>

 ### Code Verification Mode (Quick Run)
 <p align="justify">
-[cite_start]To facilitate rapid testing and code verification by external users, a built-in filter option models data for a single municipality and a specific calendar year[cite: 23]. [cite_start]The fully processed dataset, however, is available within the `output_data/` folder[cite: 24].
+To facilitate rapid testing and code verification by external users, a built-in filter option models data for a single municipality and a specific calendar year.
+The fully processed dataset, however, is available within the `output_data/`.
 </p>

 ### Proprietary Data Compliance (Ecoinvent)
 <p align="justify">
-* [cite_start]**Note on Input_File 24 (`ecoinvent_unit_processes.xlsx`):** Indicators derived from Ecoinvent v3.10 (modeled in SimaPro) are used in the unit processes[cite: 98]. [cite_start]Because Ecoinvent is a proprietary, paid database, original values in this open-source file have been replaced with a placeholder value of `1`[cite: 99]. [cite_start]Users must consult the original source to apply the exact values[cite: 99].
+* **Note on Input_File 24 (`ecoinvent_unit_processes.xlsx`):** Impact indicators derived from Ecoinvent v3.10 (modeled in SimaPro) are used in the unit processes.
+Because Ecoinvent is a proprietary, paid database, original values in this open-source file have been replaced with a placeholder value of `1`.
+Users sould refer to the original source to apply the exact values.
 </p>

 ## Supplementary Data Tables (Stored in Zenodo)
 <p align="justify">
-[cite_start]*Note: Any additional Excel files uploaded to the main Zenodo repository alongside this project code are supplementary to the manuscript text[cite: 2]. [cite_start]Every supplementary Excel file includes a dedicated internal sheet detailing variable definitions, units, and methodological context[cite: 204].*
+*Note: Any additional Excel files uploaded to the main Zenodo repository alongside this project code are supplementary to the manuscript text.
+Every supplementary Excel file includes a dedicated internal sheet detailing the variable definitions, units, and methodological context.*
 </p>

 ## Contact / Author